pinopr/life/README.md

 1. Simping: there is nothing more disappointing in life than humans and relationships.
 2. Getting at that newest pleasure (toy/gadget/game/accessory/etc.) is bound to become underwhelming once you've got your hands on it for a little while.

+## Live life at your own pace
+You will find many instances in life where it seems it's a competition and you must strive to become a winner.
+There might be many "logical" reasons for you to think this such as peer pressure, societal norms, family, colleagues, your ego, your connections and relationships.
+In these instances take a moment to reflect if it really is an existential crisis.
+What would happen if you didn't win that race?
+You might suffer some social discomfort but would that be more than the self inflicted suffering of struggling to live life at a pace that you're not comfortable?
+And all these people you're trying to save face in front of, are they really worth it?
+How many times do you have to become enemies with your best friends before you learn these bonds are fragile and worthless?
+Well maybe worthless is an exaggeration but it's about attributing the right value, and point being that we often over value.
+So save yourself a lot of headache in life by taking it at your own pace rather than the pace others would like you to live it.
+After all there's nothing worth rushing for at the end of it and it's more about the journey.

+Sometime life demands that you live at a pace you're not comfortable with, such as times of hardship.
+You must recognise these too and strive to do your best with the hope they tomorrow will be easier.

+But for the most part, difficulties in life are self inflicted.

+### Inspiration
+This is the direct or secondary theme in many anime, which explore this topic in different depths.
+I don't have a good one on the top of my head currently but if you search for it I'm sure you'll find some because it's pretty common.

+Jungle book's "bare necessities"

+### Examples
+1. Rushing to finish a task, always thinking about the next task rather than focusing on the current one.
+2. Becoming first in exams/competitions.
+Education is important and everything but so what if you don't become first?
+At the end of the day it's not the cause of a better life.